-An account owner runs an account under which they can manage numerous users and their permissions.
+An account owner is the primary admin who runs an account under which they can manage numerous users and their permissions.
 An account can only have one owner.

 A user has access to one or more accounts.
 Each account can have many users.
 An account owner cannot be a user of another account.

-Account owners can access child accounts underneath their own account in the Team Management area.
+Account owners can access child accounts underneath their own account in the Users and teams area.

 Share features across different accounts

-To access and edit users in a secondary-level (child) account, go to Settings > Access.
+To access and edit users in a secondary-level (child) account, go to User menu > Settings > Manage users.
 It's not possible to manage accounts or shared templates from inside a child account.

-On the team management page, there are three tabs you can use to manage your team:
+There are three areas you can use to manage your team:

 Manage your users

-The Users tab lists all of your team's users, including owners.
-You can:
+The Users area lists all of your team's users, including owners.

 Manage your accounts

-The Accounts tab lists all of your team's accounts.
+The Accounts area lists all of your team's accounts.

 From here you can:

-- Create a new account - Select New account to create an entirely separate workspace, in which contacts, campaigns and reports can all be different, whilst templates and suppressions can be shared.
+Select NEW ACCOUNT to create an entirely separate workspace, in which contacts, campaigns and reports can all be different, whilst email campaign templates and suppressions can be shared.

 A window opens displaying the additional cost per month for the new account.
-Enter the email address of the new account owner and select Add account.
+Enter an email address to be owner of the new account and select ADD ACCOUNT.

 Once set up, we send the new account owner a verification email to confirm their email address.
 The email address must be verified before the account setup is complete.
 This verification email expires after three days.

-- Drill down on an account's users - If an account has users, the number of users is shown in the Users column and you can select the number to drill down to the users of the account.
+If an account has users, the number is shown in the Users column.
+You can select the number to view and edit the users of the account.

 Manage your templates

-The templates tab is where you can select templates to share across your team's accounts, and any shared templates display here.
+The Templates area is where you can select email campaign templates to share across your team's accounts.
+Any already shared templates also display here.